 (D) Interest should not be accrued on loans which are doubtful of collection.
 For this purpose, loans on which payments have not been received for six months or more, should be considered as doubtful of collection.

-(E) Each credit union shall establish and maintain reserves and allowances as required by section 1733.31 of the Revised Code, this rule, and administrative guidelines issued by the superintendent.
+(E) Each credit union shall establish and maintain reserves and allowances as required by section 1733.31 of the Revised Code, this rule, other reserves as required by GAAP, and administrative guidelines issued by the superintendent.

 (F) Pursuant to section 1733.31 of the Revised Code, the superintendent has established the following as additional nonrisk assets: